Priyankaa2503/quizapp/README.md

 3. CSS - Tailwind CSS framework is used for beautifiying of the components and website.
 4. JS

-The API used for fetching the quiz is - "[https://opentdb.com/api.php?amount=10]"
+The API used for fetching the quiz questions is - https://opentdb.com/api.php?amount=10

+## OUTPUT WEBSITE IMAGES

 # MAIN PAGE WHERE THE QUESTION IS DISPLAYED